Attorney at Law

 Fax: (214) 520-1181

-After several years in Baron & Budd’s appellate section, shareholder Carla Burke joined the Environmental Law Group in 2004.
+After several years in Baron & Budd’s appellate section, shareholder Carla Burke joined the Environmental Litigation Group in 2004.
 In her time with the Group, she has represented hundreds of public entities — villages, towns, cities, utilities, school districts, and states.

 As one of the pioneers of the Group, she has worked to develop legal strategy for cases arising from MTBE, atrazine, and PCE contamination of drinking water supplies.
 Carla has played a critical part in nationwide litigation arising from MTBE contamination on behalf of more than 200 water providers in more than 20 states.
 She also played a major role in a recent nationwide class action settlement for providers whose water supplies are contaminated with atrazine, an agricultural chemical.